 Live performances of cover songs in the UK

 It is the responsibility of the venue, where your performance will take place, to ensure that they have TheMusicLicence set up in advance; this is a single licence covering them for public performances of almost all copyright music.

 The Mechanical Licence: recording and distributing physical copies

 In the UK, a mechanical licence is required in order for you to record and distribute physical copies of your cover song.
 For example, selling CDs, as well as digital downloads.

-Almost all copyright music, in the UK, will be registered with PRS for Music, which is where you need to go to acquire the mechanical licence for a song.
+Almost all copyright music in the UK will be registered with PRS for Music.
+This is where you need to go to acquire the mechanical licence for a song.
 In most audio-only cases (the production of CDs, vinyl etcetera) an AP1 or AP2 mechanical licence will be sufficient.

 If the song is not on the PRS for Music database, this does not mean that it isn’t covered by UK copyright law.
 Instead, you’ll need to seek permission and make arrangements with the original writer or their publisher — depending on who is in possession of the rights.